 - Haircut more than one week old.
 Don't get your hair cut the day before your session.
 Your hair will look more natural if you get it cut several days in advance.

 On the other hand, women may want to have their hair styled the same day.
 A stylist can be available at the studio for touch-ups to your hair if you like, for an additional fee.

 - Dark jacket over a simple silk top or blouse.

-- Avoid bold patterns on jacket or blouse.
+- Avoid bold or busy patterns on your jacket or blouse.

 - Or: sweater or top with a simple, conservative neckline. hair style down, not pulled up or back.

-- Simple jewelry, matching earring and necklace are ideal.
+- Simple jewelry, matching earrings and necklace are ideal.